The Conversation poster

 The inciting incident occurs at 15 minutes when The Director's assistant demands the tapes, but Harry refuses to hand them over to anyone except the Director personally.
 Harry's professional protocol is disrupted by an uneasy feeling about this particular job—something feels wrong..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Harry makes the active choice to keep the tapes and not deliver them.
+This demonstrates the protagonist's commitment to Harry makes the active choice to keep the tapes and not deliver them.
 He violates his own professional code of detachment.
 For the first time, he lets personal judgment override client obligation—he fears the couple will be killed., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat The woman from the surveillance (Ann) appears at Harry's workshop and takes the tapes.
 False defeat: Harry's attempt to protect them fails.
 He realizes he's been manipulated.
 The stakes crystallize—he may have been wrong about who's in danger., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.